wssun/PromptCS/README.md

 ## Dataset
 We use the Java, Javascript and Python dataset from the [CodeXGLUE](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Text/code-to-text) code-to-text docstring generation task, which is built upon the CodeSearchNet corpus and excludes defective data samples.

+We further process them to obtain two additional fields: 'clean_code' and 'clean_doc'.

 ### Download data and preprocess